lispcoc/cdda_random_enchant/readme.md

 1. Kill monsters.
 2. Sometimes they drop "Enchanted Crystal"
 3. Use it and enchant your weapons.
 (Only melee weapons and bows, no guns)

+## Languages
+It is mainly written in Japanese.
+English is also supported.